rokibhasansagar/FFmpeg-Builds/README.md

 * `./build.sh target variant [addin [addin] [addin] ...]`

-On success, the resulting zip file will be in the `artifacts` subdir.
+On success, the resulting zip/tar.xz archive file will be in the `artifacts` subdir.

 ### Targets, Variants and Addins